Rokhlin dimension: duality, tracial properties, and crossed products: Structure of the crossed product

 In either case, it follows that $C(S^1,\mathcal{O}_\infty^{\mathrm{st}})\rtimes_\beta \Z_2$ and $C(S^1/\Z_2)\otimes \mathcal{O}_\infty^{\mathrm{st}}$ are not Morita equivalent, since $K_0(C(S^1/\Z_2)\otimes \OIst)\cong K_1(C(S^1/\Z_2)\otimes \OIst)\cong\Z$ by the K\"unneth formula. \end{eg}

-The Toms-Winter conjecture predicts that finiteness of the nuclear dimension, $\mathcal{Z}$ absorption, and strict comparison are equivalent for all simple, separable, infinite dimensional, nuclear \uca s.
-Some implications are known to hold in general, while others require some additional assumptions; see the comments after Conjecture~6.3 in~\cite{TikWhiWin_quasidiagonality_2017} for an overview.
+Recall that the Toms-Winter conjecture predicts that finiteness of the nuclear dimension, $\mathcal{Z}$-absorption and strict comparison are equivalent for all simple, separable, infinite dimensional, nuclear \uca s.
 We make some connections between Rokhlin dimension and preservation of the properties in the Toms-Winter conjecture. \autoref{thm:preservationCP} shows that $\mathcal{Z}$-absorption, finiteness of the nuclear dimension and finiteness of the decomposition rank are preserved under formation of crossed products (and fixed point algebras) by actions with finite Rokhlin dimension with commuting towers.
 A similar result for strict comparison is false in general, although it holds with further assumptions, as we show in \autoref{thm:StrCompRdim1}.
 We need an easy lemma first.